ShubhiJain67/LeetCode/README.md

 LeetCode 1221 : Split a String in Balanced Strings (75_Easy)

+LeetCode 1222 : Queens That Can Attack the King (144_Medium)

 LeetCode 1232 : Check If It Is a Straight Line (91_Easy)

 LeetCode 1252 : Cells with Odd Values in a Matrix (84_Easy)